havonz/SCRMapDocs/en/epScript-Reference/Built-in-Functions.md

     - #### **IsUserCP**

         - `IsUserCP()`: Condition
-            Desync condition used to compare if the local player is the current player
+            Desync condition used to check if the local player is the current player

     <br />

     - #### **Is64BitWireframe**

         - `Is64BitWireframe()`: Condition
-            Desync condition used to compare if the local Starcraft client is 64-bit
+            Desync condition used to check if the local Starcraft client is 64-bit

     <br />